djstein/2018-study-guide/README.md

 boo()
 // wow
 ```
-* closures are best used when using nested functions with ability of `that = this`.
+* closures are best used when using nested functions with ability of lexical this aka `that = this`.

 ### Controlling `this`